PaulRaUnite/cps-course/README.md

 ### 1st and 2nd tasks
 Basically, every step every node gets its income messages and put them into every other channel.
-2nd model sets flag on if it did some broadcasting, but never set its off.
+2nd model sets flag on if it did some broadcasting and never will repeat, but never set its off.

 ### 3rd task — explanation
 Let's say we have a node *A* with *n* channels.